 A number of urban design studies have either been completed or are underway for the City's centres.
-The Fairfield City Centre Key Sites Urban Design Study 2018 recommends new building heights and/or floor space ratios for sites greater than 2,500m2, along with opportunities to deliver improvements to pedestrian/ vehicular connections, civic plazas and new open space.
-An additional 4,000 dwellings possible in the Fairfield City Centre above those permitted by existing controls.
-Realising this additional development potential and associated community benefits is subject to landowner initiated planning proposals and endorsement.
+The Fairfield City Centre key sites urban design study recommends new heights of building and/or floor space ratios for subject land, along with opportunities to deliver improvements to pedestrian/vehicular connections, civic and new open space, with an additional 4,000 dwellings possible above existing controls subject to landowner initiated planning proposals and endorsement.

-The Fairfield Heights and Villawood Town Centre Urban Design Studies 2018 provide the capacity for an additional 2,000 apartments.
-Council initiated planning proposals seek to implement height of building, minimum site area map amendments for Fairfield Heights, as well as height of building, floor space ratio, minimum site area map amendments and land use zoning changes to improve open space provision in Villawood to permit the additional development potential and open space provision recommended by the urban design studies.
+The Fairfield Heights and Villawood Town Centre urban design studies provide the capacity for an additional 2,000 apartments.
+Council initiated planning proposals seek to implement new height of building and/or floor space ratios, along with opportunities to deliver improvements to pedestrian/ vehicular connections, civic and new open space within and adjoining the centres.